smit2615/PaylocityCodingChallenge/README.md

 ## Software Design and Architecture
 This app uses a multi-tier architecture that consists of a front-end Angular project and a web API comprised with a business layer and data layer on the back-end.
 In an effort to produce software that isn't tightly coupled, each layer is "unaware" of the details present in any layer at a higher level than itself.
-For example, in the arrangement arrangement below, the data layer does not contain references to things defined in the domain of the business layer or UI.
+For example, in the arrangement below, the data layer does not contain references to things defined in the domain of the business layer or UI.
 > UI --> Web API --> Business Layer --> Data Layer